amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 players' scores from that, so we also add the `ScoreText` structure which holds handles to the `UiText` components that we want.
 Finally, we add the `ScoreBoard` resource so we can keep track of the actual score data.

+We're using `Write` here to pull in the `ScoreBoard` instead of with `WriteStorage` because we want mutable access to `ScoreBoard`, which is not a collection of components but rather a single resource item.
+This item is strictly required in all cases, but if it we didn't want it to always be required to exist, we could use `Option<Write<'s, ScoreBoard>>`.

+We also use `ReadExpect` to access the `ScoreText` resource immutably.
+Again, `ScoreText` is a single resource item rather than a collection of components.
+With `ReadExpect`, we are asserting that `ScoreText` must already exist and will panic if it does not.
+We do this instead of just using `Read` because we are manually adding the `ScoreText` resource to the game in `pong.rs > initialise_scoreboard` instead of having the system create this resource for us automatically.

 Inside our `run` method (after updating the signature to match our `SystemData` changes), we replace the `println!` statements with code that will update our